 Longreach House

 Longreach House is our mental health hospital for the west of Cornwall.
-There are 2 acute psychiatric wards and 1 rehabilitation ward.
+There are 2 acute psychiatric wards and 1 older adult acute psychiatric ward.
 There is also a health-based place of safety on site.
 Outpatient clinics are provided from the Bassett Unit, which is next door to Longreach House.

 Facilities